 Yes, Louisiana Christian University accepts TOPS.
 The student must be an LA resident and file FAFSA by July 1.
 Must have completed core academic units, as established by the state of LA, with a 2.5+ GPA. *We anticipate the State of Louisiana will confirm final allocations by mid-June.

 A $25 application fee is required to complete the online application.
 You will be redirected to the payment portal where you will be required to use a debit or credit card to complete payment of the application fee.

 81-acre campus with a total of twenty-five academic and residential buildings

 Pineville, Louisiana, just across the Red River from Alexandria in Central Louisiana

-Louisiana College accepts applications for admission from students of accredited secondary schools and students transferring from accredited colleges without regard to race, sex, color, handicap, age, creed or national origin.
+Louisiana Christian University accepts applications for admission from students of accredited secondary schools and students transferring from accredited colleges without regard to race, sex, color, handicap, age, creed or national origin.
 Also, special criteria have been established to receive applications from students from unaccredited high schools and non-graduates of high school.